RyStreet/rs-react-portfolio/README.md

   - [Tests](#tests)
 ___
   ## Description
-  THis project is a personal portfolio utilizing react, JS, CSS and NodeJS
+  This project is a personal portfolio utilizing react, JS, CSS and NodeJS
 ___
   ## Installation
   Visit this link to view the deployed portfolio: